SDcmd/Mynote/README.md

 ```
 **Environment Variables**

- 9. Go to the backend folder and create a new .env file.
+ 9. Go to the backend folder and create a new " .env " file.
- 10. In the .env copy and paste the credentials for MONGO_URI and PORT provided in the pptx file.
+ 10. In the " .env " file, copy and paste the credentials for MONGO_URI and PORT provided in the pptx file.
- 11. After entering the credentials in the .env file save the file.
+ 11. After entering the credentials in the " .env " file, save the file.

 **Installing Dependencies**